 Frequently Asked Questions (FAQ)

-Why are the k-rails (cement barriers) and on-street dining back?
+Why is on-street dining back?

 When will construction begin and end?

 Phase 1 construction began on January 10, 2022, and ended in April 2022.
 The timing Phase 2 construction will be determined during design.
-The City is currently soliciting feedback from businesses and property owners about Phase 2 improvements.

 What areas are going to be impacted by the construction?